Chapter 18 – Home Sweet Home

 “You there?”
 He asked as Riona hadn’t said anything past hello.

 “Aye, I’m here.”
 She said sounding pissed.

 “Abel’s been waitin’.”
-She said, and before Jax could even explain the situation from earlier, she handed the phone to Abel.
+She said, and before Jax could even explain the situation, she handed the phone to Abel.

 “Hi, daddy,” Abel answered, and Jax recoiled.